oussama95boussaid/Automated_Table_Detection_and_recognition_from_Scanned_Images/README.md

 **Key Features**

-- **Precise Table Identification**: Our algorithm can precisely locate tables within scanned images, even in cases with complex layouts and diverse fonts.
+- **Precise Table Identification** : Our algorithm can precisely locate tables within scanned images, even in cases with complex layouts and diverse fonts.

-- **Robust Image Quality Handling**: It's capable of handling varying image quality levels, ensuring reliable performance across different scanned documents.
+- **Robust Image Quality Handling** : It's capable of handling varying image quality levels, ensuring reliable performance across different scanned documents.

-- **Data Extraction**: Beyond table detection, this algorithm excels at extracting data from these tables, making it a comprehensive tool for data analysis.
+- **Data Extraction** : Beyond table detection, this algorithm excels at extracting data from these tables, making it a comprehensive tool for data analysis.

+**Getting Started**

+These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

+**Prerequisites**

+To run this project, you'll need:

+- *tesseract-ocr-fra*
+- *ultralyticsplus (version 0.0.23)*
+- *ultralytics (version 8.0.21)*
+- *opencv2*
+- *pandas*
+- *csv*
+- *subprocess*
+- *PIL*